apptentive/apptentive-ios/README.md

 ## Testing Apptentive Features

 Please see the [Apptentive testing guide](http://www.apptentive.com/docs/ios/testing/) for directions on how to test that the Rating Prompt, Surveys, and other Apptentive features have been configured correctly.

+## Apptentive Demo App

+The Apptentive sample application `FeedbackDemo` is included in this repository along with the SDK.

+Use FeedbackDemo to test Apptentive's features before integrating the SDK in your app.
+Edit the `defines.h` file to include your Apptentive **API Key** and iTunes **App ID** where specified.

+Message Center, the Ratings Prompt, Surveys, and [other Apptentive interactions](http://www.apptentive.com/docs/ios/features/) can all be tested before integrating Apptentive in your own app.

 ## Contributing